 The best retailer loan depends on your business’s goals.
 Your funding, including the amount you borrow and your repayment terms, should always serve a specific purpose that aligns with your business’s goals, such as replenishing inventory ahead of a busy season, purchasing new equipment or technology that will help you conduct more business, or boosting your business’s marketing.

-For short-term funding, merchant cash advances or online invoice factoring can provide a quick infusion of working capital.
+For short-term funding, non-loan forms of financing such as merchant cash advances or online invoice factoring can provide a quick infusion of working capital.
 These types of short-term financing can be used to purchase inventory, fill in cash flow shortages, or market your business to a wider audience.